Spoliarium

 National Museum of the Philippines

-Founded in 1901, the National Museum of the Philippines stands on Manila’s civic axis by Rizal Park, turning former government halls into a public archive of an archipelago.
+National Museum of the Philippines, founded in 1901, stands on Manila’s civic axis by Rizal Park, turning former government halls into a public archive of an archipelago.
 Across art, archaeology, and natural history, it holds touchstones such as Juan Luna’s Spoliarium and the Maitum burial jars, linking Indigenous lifeways, colonial rupture, and modern nationhood.
 The complex matters as a shared place where Filipinos test what deserves to endure in memory.

 Explore by type and place